tothuhien/lsd2/README.md

     (To calculate confidence intervals, the sequence length is required via option -s.
 The program generates simulated branch lengths using Poisson distributions whose mean equal to the estimated ones multiplied with sequence length.
 In addition, a lognormal relaxed clock is also applied to the branch lengths.
 This ditribution has mean 1 and standard deviation settable by users with option -q, by default is 0.2; 0 means strict clock.
 The bigger q is, the more your tree is relaxed and the bigger confidence intervals you should get).

-	  - If all tips are supposed to have the same date, you can still estimate the rate but only relative dates when specifying the root date (for example 0) and the tip date (for example 1)
+	  - If all tips are supposed to have the same date (for example 0), and you know the root date (for example -10)

-	`./lsd2 -i tree_file -a 0 -z 1`
+	`./lsd2 -i tree_file -a -10 -z 0`

 * If the input tree is unrooted, you should either specify outgroups or use option -r to estimate the root position.